skillrepos/copilot-hands-on/labs.md

 <br><br>

-6. You may be asked to allow Copilot to run a `gh` command to access data in the issue.
+6. You may be asked to allow Copilot to run additional commands.
 If so, just select `Allow`.

 7. Watch Agent mode work.
 Unlike Ask or Edit mode, the Agent will **autonomously**: analyze the codebase, reason about what changes are needed, edit one or more files, and possibly run terminal commands to verify its work.
 You may see it update *app.py* and potentially *datastore.py*.
 If Agent requests permission to run a terminal command, click **"Allow"** to let it proceed.